When it comes to driving leads and customers, blogging ranks above paid search, social media, and email marketing.

 Make a point to think about these three rules everytime you make an outline for a new post.

 #2.
 Allow your blog to have peer credibility.

-Remember in the 1990s when everyone said that you shouldn’t trust anyone you meet over the internet or any of the “information” that you read?
-There are a generation of young professionals out there right now who were teens in the early days of the internet.
+Remember in the 1990s when everyone said that you shouldn’t trust anyone you meet or anything you read over the internet?
+There is a generation of young professionals out there, right now, who were in their teens in the early days of the internet.
 These lessons stuck to them.

 #3.
 Make sure that you are driving your key points home.

 Every reader that comes to your blog has what is called a “problem point.”